olcf/NewUserQuickStart/Frontier/README.md

 ```
 $ source activate /ccs/proj/<your_proeject_ID>/globus_env
 ```
-We will use this environment in the next hands-on, but let's close it out cleanly to form good habits.
+We will use this environment in the one of the next exercise, but let's close it out cleanly to form good habits.

 ```
 $ source deactivate